A place of refuge for Iraqi refugees

 These were the options our Christian sisters and brothers faced in Mosul, northern Iraq.
 So many were forced to leave their homeland.
 When they reached the border, their suitcases with a few personal items from home were taken from them.
 And at the refugee camps in Jordan they were told that as Christians, it was down to the Church to look after them.

 Mercifully, some of these refugees have found sanctuary thanks to Fr Khalil Jaar, parish priest in Amman, Jordan.
 He’s offered his parish hall for Iraqi Christian families while they wait to hear if they will gain recognised refugee status.

 Accommodation is basic.
 The hall is divided with blankets to try and give a little privacy to each family.
 But at least for now they have a roof over their heads and know they have not been completely abandoned.

 The parish is in a walled compound.
 At its entrance is a permanently parked car, to try and prevent car bombs exploding within the parish boundary.
-Having been forced from their homes and uncertain about their futures, they now live under constant threat of attack.
+Because having fled their homes, and still being uncertain about the future, these families now live under constant threat of attack.

-To support Fr Khalil and the work of the Church around the world in sharing God's love with those who need it most, please donate here.
+Please donate to support Fr Khalil and the work of the Church around the world in sharing God’s love with those who need it most.

 Hope for the future